 In 2016, the Fairtrade-Mondelēz International partnership evolved from certification of the Cadbury Dairy Milk brand to collaboration with Cocoa Life, Mondelēz International’s global cocoa sustainability programme, to support farming communities.

-Climate change and resilience programme
+Climate change and organisational strengthening programme

 Cocoa Sustainable Livelihoods Landscape studies